benwilcock/backstagecon-2023/README.md

 ## Integrating These AIs With Backstage

 To use either of these AI GUIs in backstage, add the [Backchat plugin for Backstage](https://github.com/benwilcock/backstage-plugin-backchat) to your setup and configure `app-config.local.yaml` with the URL of the GUI you'd like to incorporate.
+See [app-config.local.yaml.sample](./app-config.local.yaml.sample) in the root of this repo for an example of this file.

 ## Adding The Backchat TechDocs And Catalog To Backstage